 It is estimated that 4,660 deaths (2,880 men and 1,780 women) from CLL will occur this year.
 There are no current estimates for how many people develop PLL.
 HCL accounts for about 2% of all leukemia diagnoses.

-It is important to remember that statistics on how many people survive leukemia are an estimate.
-The estimate comes from data based on thousands of people with these types of leukemia in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long anyone will live with leukemia.
+It is important to remember that statistics on the survival rates for people with leukemia are an estimate.
+The estimate comes from annual data based on the number of people with these types of leukemia in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+People should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Risk Factors.
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu to choose another section to continue reading this guide.